James Dreyfus

-James Dreyfus (born 9 October 1968) is an English actor most notable for roles on television sitcoms The Thin Blue Line as Constable Kevin Goody, and Gimme Gimme Gimme as Tom Farrell.
-Dreyfus is most recently known for a role as Reverend Roger in Mount Pleasant.
+James Louis de Zogheb Dreyfus (born 9 October 1968) is an English actor most notable for roles on television sitcoms The Thin Blue Line as Constable Kevin Goody, and Gimme Gimme Gimme as Tom Farrell.
+Dreyfus is most recently known for a role as the Reverend Roger Jones in Mount Pleasant.

+In London's West End, Dreyfus starred in The Producers in 2004 as Carmen Ghia.
+In 2006, he starred as the Emcee in Cabaret.

 Early life

+James Louis de Zogheb Dreyfus was born on 9 October 1968 in Islington, London.
+His parents divorced when he was very young.
+His mother, Margo de Zoghels, was a model.
+His maternal grandfather was of Syrian descent and his family immigrated to England from Damascus.
+He also has English, Italian, Greek, Norwegian, French and Swiss ancestry.

-Born in London, Dreyfus was educated at Harrow School.
+He was educated at Harrow School.
 He then trained at the Royal Academy of Dramatic Art.
-His parents divorced when he was very young.